 Records include three letters, two concerning lots in Chicora Place, a real estate development in North Charleston (S.C.) adjoining the Navy Yard.
 Correspondents include Claudian B. Northrop, Gibbs E. Shaffer, and Julian Mitchell.
-Other items consist of a plat (1903, oversized) of Chicora Place; advertising material including a handbill announcing an auction sale at Chicora Place; a raffle ticket; printed testimonial letters to the Navy Yard Home Corporation; a circular letter announcing an auction; Carolina Corporation applications to purchase lots; two booklets containing forms for bonds for a deed with the Carolina Corporation and the Navy Yard Home Corporation; charter (1908) of the Navy Yard Home Corp.; conveyances; and an agreement (1908) between the Carolina Corp. and the Navy Yard Home Corp.
+Other items consist of a plat of Chicora Place, December 1903 (See oversize box for Collections 152 and 153); advertising material including a handbill announcing an auction sale at Chicora Place; a raffle ticket; printed testimonial letters to the Navy Yard Home Corporation; a circular letter announcing an auction; Carolina Corporation applications to purchase lots; two booklets containing forms for bonds for a deed with the Carolina Corporation and the Navy Yard Home Corporation; charter (1908) of the Navy Yard Home Corp.; conveyances; and an agreement (1908) between the Carolina Corp. and the Navy Yard Home Corp.